matt-antone/recognize-dice/README.md

 ---

 **Note**: This application works on development platforms for testing the GUI and fallback detection, but full functionality (camera + ML model) requires Raspberry Pi 3 hardware.

+# If using SSH, enable X11 forwarding:

+ssh -X pi@your-pi-ip

+# Or if running directly on Pi with monitor:

+export DISPLAY=:0

+# Or run GUI apps with:

+DISPLAY=:0 python3 main.py